 The electrical entrance is located in the control box area and can be accessed through the control box access panel.
 An embossed area is provided with three knock outs.
 High voltage is brought through the multi knock out by removing the appropriate size for the size of the fitting required.
 A 7/8-in. knock out is provided for low voltage.
-An additional 7/8-in. knock out is provided for a 115v line which is used when the unit is equipped with the non-unit powered convenience outlet option.
+An additional 7/8-in. knock out is provided for a 115-v line which is used when the unit is equipped with the non-unit powered convenience outlet option.

 All required fittings are field supplied.
 Install fittings when access to both top and bottom of the base pan is available.
-See electrical and gas connections for routing and connection information.